cosmos/iavl/docs/proof/proof.md

 [node documentation](../node/node.md).
 However, this simplified version is sufficient for a high-level understanding.

-A cryptographically secure hash is generated for each node in the tree by hashing the key, value (if any), version, and height of the node as well as the hashes of each direct child (if any).
+A cryptographically secure hash is generated for each node in the tree by hashing the key and value (if leaf node), version, and height of the node as well as the hashes of each direct child (if any).
 This implies that the hash of any given node is also a hash of all descendants of the node.
 In turn, this implies that the hash of the root node is a hash of all nodes (and therefore all data) in the tree.

 If we fetch the value `a=1` from the tree and want to verify that this is the correct value, we need the following information: